Deploy Windows Admin Center with high availability

-- A failover cluster of 2 or more nodes on Windows Server 2016.
+- A failover cluster of 2 or more nodes on Windows Server 2016 or 2019.
 Learn more about deploying a Failover Cluster.

 - A cluster shared volume (CSV) for Windows Admin Center to store persistent data that can be accessed by all the nodes in the cluster.
 10 GB will be sufficient for your CSV.

-- High-availability deployment scripts from Windows Admin Center HA Setup Scripts zip file.
-You can download the .zip file containing these scripts to a node on the cluster or to your local machine and then copy the scripts as needed based on the guidance below.
+- High-availability deployment script from Windows Admin Center HA Script zip file.
+Download the .zip file containing the script to your local machine and then copy the script as needed based on the guidance below.

 Install Windows Admin Center on a failover cluster